Silenced by COVID, mariachi Mass returns to Tucson cathedral

 “They bring unity to the church.
 It’s more spiritual,” said Diana Pacheco, who has attended mariachi Mass since childhood.
 “Without them, it was very empty-feeling for us here.”

-Victor Soltero, who has been worshiping at the cathedral for some 50 years, also rejoiced at their return.
+Victor Soltero, who has been worshipping at the cathedral for some 50 years, also rejoiced at their return.

 “It makes you happy," Soltero said, "and what better way to come over and honor the good Lord than having some beautiful music that picks you up.”